davidtchiu/davidtchiu.github.io/teaching/cs360/hwk3.sqlddl/index.md

 	a class standing, and a cumulative GPA, which can be `NULL`.
 	The studentName may not be unique, but it cannot be `NULL`.
 The class standing <i>must</i> be one of:
 	"Freshman," "Sophomore," "Junior," or "Senior."
-The database should reject any insertions or updates if a student's class rank is not one of these.
+(Use the `CHECK()` attribute constraint to enforce this.)
-	Similarly, GPAs must be either `NULL` or between 0.0 to 4.0.
+	Similarly, GPAs must be between 0.0 to 4.0 if given, or `NULL`.
 	</p>
 </li>
 <li>
 	<p>Major(studentID, major)<br/>
-	A student's major(s) is/are recognized by an entry in this table (an undeclared student therefore would not have an entry).
-StudentID is self-explanatory, and the major code is the department's ID (see Department table below).
-That is, if a department decided to recode its ID (e.g., `CS` changes its department code to `CSCI`), the changes must be reflected automatically in this table.
-When defining the primary key for this table, you need to consider that a student may have several majors.
+	A student's major(s) is (are) recognized by an entry in this table (an undeclared student therefore would not have an entry). `StudentID` is self-explanatory, and the major code is just the department's ID (see Department table below).
+That is, if a department decided to recode its ID (say, `CS` department changes its department ID to `COMP`), then the changes must be reflected automatically in this table.
+(That is, think about your foreign key.)
+When defining the primary key for this table, you need to consider that a student may have several majors, so the student's ID may appear more than once.
 	</p>
 </li>
 <li>
 	<p>
 	Course(courseNum, deptID, courseName, location, meetDay, meetTime)<br/>
 	Courses have a course number, a department it belongs to, a course name, location, day, and time.
-Some courses can be cross listed.
+Some courses can be cross-listed.
 For instance, the course Discrete Math might belong to both CS and Math departments!
-By itself, neither course number nor deptID are unique in this relation, but the two taken together is.
-No courses can be taught before '07:00' or after '17:00'.
-Yes the leading "0" matters for single-digit hours, since time is represented as a string and will be compared lexicographically.
-(Therefore, '7:00' > '17:00', which is clearly not true.)
+By itself, neither course number nor deptID are unique in this relation, but the two taken together is unique.
+No courses shall be taught before '07:00' or after '17:00', so make sure you check that constraint.
+(Yes,
+	the leading "0" matters for single-digit hours, since time is represented as a string and will be compared lexicographically.
+Therefore, '7:00' > '17:00', which is clearly not true in the time sense.)
-	I would use a TEXT field to store meeting days and meeting times (Hint: recall that
+	I would still use a TEXT field to store meeting days and meeting times though (Hint: recall that
-	<code>&gt;</code> and <code>&lt;</code> operators can be used with TEXT fields).
+	<code>&gt;</code> and <code>&lt;</code> operators can be used with `TEXT` fields).
 	</p>
 </li>
 <li>
 	<p>
 	Dept(deptID, deptName, building)<br/>
-	Departments are identified by a label (deptID), which is not numerical.
-For instance, `CS` would be the deptID for the computer science department.
+	Departments are identified by a unique label (`deptID`), which cannot be numerical.
+For instance, `HIST` would be the dept ID for the History Department.
-	It also requires a full name of the department, and each is housed in a particular building on campus.
+	It also requires a full name, and each department is housed in a particular building.
 A department cannot be housed in more than one building, nor can they have more than one label.
-	Constraint: deptID should not be more than 4 characters in length, and the department names should be unique and cannot be NULL.
+	Constraint: `deptID` should not be more than 4 characters long, and the department names should be unique and cannot be `NULL`.
 If a department is removed, then all its course offerings are removed.
-Anyone enrolled in a course offered by the department should have that course removed.
+Anyone enrolled in a course offered by the department should also have that course-enrollment removed.
-	All students whose majors are from that department should be set to NULL (i.e., the database should not delete any students upon the removal of a department).
+	All students whose majors are from that department should be set to NULL (i.e., the database should not delete any students upon the removal of a department!!).
 	</p>
 </li>
 <li>